neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/CommandLine.rst

 + ``<strike>…</strike>`` + Display the text struck through                                           +
 +------------------------+---------------------------------------------------------------------------+

 The respective styles are only rendered correctly if the console supports ANSI styles.
 You can check ANSI support by calling the response's *hasColorSupport()* method.
-Contrary to what that method name suggests, at the time of this writing colored output is not directly supported by FLOW3.
+Contrary to what that method name suggests, at the time of this writing colored output is not directly supported by TYPO3 Flow.
 However, such a feature is planned for the future.

 .. tip::

-	The tags supported by FLOW3 can also be used to style the description of a command in its DocComment.
+	The tags supported by TYPO3 Flow can also be used to style the description of a command in its DocComment.

 .. _Runtime and Compile Time:

 Runtime and Compile Time
 ------------------------

-The majority of the commands are run at point when FLOW3 is fully initialized and all of the framework features are available.
+The majority of the commands are run at point when TYPO3 Flow is fully initialized and all of the framework features are available.
 However, for certain low-level operations it is desirable to execute code much earlier in the boot process – during *compile time*.
-Commands like *typo3.flow3:cache:flush* or the internal compilation commands which render the PHP proxy classes cannot rely on a fully initialized system.
+Commands like *typo3.flow:cache:flush* or the internal compilation commands which render the PHP proxy classes cannot rely on a fully initialized system.

 It is possible – also for custom commands – to run commands run during compile time.
 The developer implementing such a command must have a good understanding of the inner workings of the bootstrap and parts of the proxy building, because compile time has several limitations, including but not limited to the following:

 * dependency injection does not support property injection